Lighthouse Park Trails

 The ADA Accessible Trail

-There is a short (about 200 feet) hardpacked reclaim trail starting across the road from the summit parking lot and leading to the summit of Hockamock Head where there is a natural stone bench.
-The trail is a perfect way for wheelchair bound persons or persons with limited mobility to experience the natural environment, as well as spectacular ocean views to the west and southwest.
+There is a short (about 200 feet) hardpacked reclaim trail starting across the road from the summit parking lot leading to Hockamock Head’s summit, where there is a natural stone bench.
+The trail is a perfect way for people who use wheelchairs or have limited mobility to experience the natural environment with spectacular ocean views to the west and southwest.
 There is an ADA accessible vault toilet adjacent to the summit parking lot.